 - D. Special Pay.
-The University may designate a position for special pay in the following circumstances: - 3.
-When a unique configuration of work requires skills, duties, or working conditions beyond those typically required of comparable positions;
+The UniversityEmployer may, at any time, designate a position for special pay in the following circumstances: - 1.
+When a unique configuration of work requires skills, duties, or working conditions beyond those typically required of comparable positions; - 2.
+To alleviate employment problems such as recruitment and/or retention; - 3.
+When failure to grant special pay could result in retention problems and seriously jeopardize University operations; and - 4.
+To prevent salary inversion or compression problems with other classes in the same or related series which have been granted special pay.

-- 4. To alleviate employment problems such as recruitment and/or retention; - 5.
-When failure to grant special pay could result in retention problems and seriously jeopardize University operations; and - 6.
-To prevent salary inversion or compression problems with other classes in the same or related series which have been granted special pay. - 40.22 Assignment Pay
+40.22 Assignment Pay

 Assignment pay is a premium added to the base salary and is intended to be used only as long as the skills, duties or circumstances it is based on are in effect.
-The Employer may grant assignment pay to a position to recognize specialized skills, assigned duties, and/or unique circumstances that exceed the ordinary.
+The Employer may, at any time, grant assignment pay to a position to recognize specialized skills, assigned duties, and/or unique circumstances that exceed the ordinary.
 The Employer determines which positions qualify for the premium.
 The Employer will give the Union notice in accordance with Article 34, Mandatory Subjects.